kylep/kyle.pericak.com/content/posts/gcp/how-this-site-works/htsw-3-write-pelican-post.md

 ## Launch the Pelican container
 Run this from the project root.
 It will mount the content/ and output/ directories into a new container named "pelican".
-It will also forward the port Pelican's webserver listens on (8000) to the workstation's port 8888.
+It will also forward the port Pelican's web server listens on (8000) to the workstation's port 8888.

-The Pelican autoreload feature looks like maybe its multithreaded or something, so running it as the root process of the docker container doesn't work.
+The Pelican auto-reload feature looks like maybe its multithreaded or something, so running it as the root process of the docker container doesn't work.
 Instead, launch the container with the `tail -f /dev/null` command so it just idles.